Aksoylu/InstaPhishing/README.md

 When you wrote your **admin** credentials for loggin in, InstaPhishing will recognize you and navigate your browser to **/admin** page.
 In admin page, you can see user credentials that catched by InstaPhishing tool.

+Note that InstaPhishing has supporting country detection and multilanguage ability.
+So, InstaPhishing detects your language automatically (From IP Geolocation) and uses that language.

+English and Turkish languages added for now.

 ## Management

 <img src="media/config.png" alt="Config" width="60%"/>